nyu-acsys/template-proofs/README.txt

   - Parameters findNext and decisiveOp:
     These are GRASShopper procedures in the implementation files.
 Note that decisiveOp is a placeholder for each of the three search structure operations: search, insert, and delete.
   - Parameters findNext_spec and decisiveOp_spec:
-    These are the specifications (pre and post-conditions, denoted by requries and ensures keywords) of the procedures mentioned above.
+    These are the specifications (pre and post-conditions, denoted by requires and ensures keywords) of the procedures mentioned above.
 These are checked manually to ensure that they match (modulo the different syntax for each tool).
   - Hypotheses node_sep_star and node_implies_nodeinv:
     These have GRASShopper lemmas of the same names, with proofs in each implementation file.